 f) The researchers in this study saw that grape seed extract may protect testosterone molecules from toxin and alcohol-induced testicular damage.

 According to the research, grape seed consumption would be pretty damn beneficial for us guys…

-…However by eating grapes alone, you can’t get enough proanthocyanidin and procyanidin into your system for them to have any noticeable effects.
-That’s because the studies above used dosages equal to about 2 grams of the active ingredients, which equals to a massive amount of grapes consumed.
+…However, by eating grapes alone, you can’t get enough proanthocyanidin and procyanidin into your system for them to have any noticeable effects.
+That’s because of the studies above used dosages equal to about 2 grams of the active ingredients, which equals a massive amount of grapes consumed.